 18 You have caused my beloved and my friend to shun me; my companions have become darkness.

 The last ten verses (9-18) are best read as a whole.
-They seem to repeat in different words the first eight verses with a greater development of the prayers of pleading the psalmist prayed.
+They seem to repeat in different words the first eight verses with a deeper development of the prayers of pleading the psalmist prayed.
 We hear notes of what Christ may have spoken to his Father when he cried out to him those three times in the Garden, “Father, if you are willing, remove this cup from me.”
 (Luke 22:42; Matthew 26:36-44)

 Jesus loved his friends; it grieved him that they shunned him as a horror (verses 8 and 18).